AntoanYosifov/BrainDissecting-SSR-version/README.md

 - Create a MySQL database named brain-dissecting-ssr (or modify the application.yaml to use your preferred database name).
 - Ensure your MySQL server is running and accessible.

-3. **Configure Environment Variables**
+3. Configure Environment Variables
-- Set up the following environment variables for database credentials:
+Set up the following environment variables for database connection:

-db_username: Your MySQL username
+Variable Name	Description
+MYSQLHOST	Your MySQL server host (usually localhost for local runs) MYSQLPORT	MySQL server port (default is 3306) MYSQLUSER	Your MySQL username
-db_password: Your MySQL password
+MYSQLPASSWORD	Your MySQL password

-Example:

-bash:
-export db_username=yourUsername
-export db_password=yourPassword
+MYSQLDATABASE	Your database name (e.g., brain-dissecting-ssr)

 4. **Run the Application**